MichalMSlusarski/ETL-for-vid-transcription-with-Airflow/README.md

 The DAG ensures that the tasks are executed in the correct order.
 This guarantees that the data is fetched, transformed, and loaded sequentially.

-As the process is operates on a daily schedule, it is possible, that no new video was uploaded at that time.
-Be that the case, the first task returns none
+The process consists of the following tasks:

 ![DAG](https://github.com/MichalMSlusarski/Transcription-LDA-with-Airflow/blob/main/DAG.png)

-Upon successful completion of the "load_text_task," an email notification is sent using the send_email_func function, which includes the loaded data as part of the email message.
+In the event that no new video was uploaded during the scheduled time, the first task returns None, leading to the termination of the entire process.
+This avoids unnecessary computation.
+An appropriate email notification is sent using the send_email_func function.

 The project allows for customization, such as modifying the data retrieval, transformation, and loading functions to adapt to specific data sources and destination systems.